Should I get my teeth fixed?

 Will people think I’m self-obsessed?

-If you’ve been going backwards and forwards (for about 10 years!) over the above questions, then you’ve come to the right place.
+If you’ve been going backwards and forwards over the above questions, then you’ve come to the right place.
 When I began researching the idea of invisible braces, I could not find the answers I was looking for.
 Before parting with such a substantial amount of money (we will come on to the cost of Invisalign braces a little later) I wanted to hear a real experience from a real person rather than a thinly veiled sales advertisement.